Kenya and Ethiopia: Driving economic growth from grassroots

 Ethiopia

 With a population of 115 million, Ethiopia’s GDP is one of the lowest in the world at around US$936 per capita.
 Taking a long-term view of the road ahead, the Ethiopian Government is determined to develop its economy through self-reliance and autonomy.
-A priority is increasing support for MSMEs, recognising that they hold the key to employment and sustainability.
+A priority is increasing support for MSMEs, recognizing that they hold the key to employment and sustainability.

 Kenya